-Tribes are among the largest private owners of forest lands in the United States.
+Tribes are among the largest owners of commercial forestry resources in the United States.
 Of the total 56 million acres of federal Indian trust land, more than 18 million acres are forest lands, of which 7.3 million acres are designated for commercial forestry.
 The BIA estimates that these forests contain 43 billion board feet of commercial timber with a maximum sustainable annual cut of 1.02 billion board feet per year, although tribal non-harvest priorities typically reduce this number by a third or more.
 In the 1980s, these forests produced \$100 million annually in stumpage revenue and provided the equivalent of over 12,000 full-time, year-round jobs.
-The more than 10 million acres of woodlands held in trust for Indians provide habitats for fish, animals, and plants, protect water, and provide fuel, foods, and medicines for tribal communities.

-Tribes are increasingly involved in the administration and management of forest resources.
+Increasingly, tribes are administering and controlling forest resources.
 Commercial forestry on tribal lands is a key economic driver on over 103 reservations and the surrounding communities across 23 states.
 For example, some of the larger forested tribes operate the only sawmills in their region and are major employers of not only their own people, but of the non-Native residents who live in or near their communities.
 Additionally, several timber tribes are engaging in biomass projects to generate renewable energy and jobs for tribal people and the surrounding community.